hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `account_name` - (Optional) The full name of the Shared Storage Account.
 Changing this forces a new resource to be created.

 * `private_endpoint_name` - (Optional) The full name of Private Endpoint for the Shared Storage Account.
 Changing this forces a new resource to be created.

+---

+A `discovery_configuration` block supports the following:

+* `central_server_vm_id` - (Optional) The resource ID of the Virtual Machine of the Central Server.
+Changing this forces a new resource to be created.

+* `managed_storage_account_name` - (Optional) The name of the custom Storage Account created by the service in the managed Resource Group.
+Changing this forces a new resource to be created.

+~> **Note:** If not provided, the service will create the Storage Account with a random name.

+---

+An `identity` block supports the following:

+* `type` - (Required) The type of Managed Service Identity that should be configured on this SAP Virtual Instance.
+Only possible value is `UserAssigned`.

+* `identity_ids` - (Required) A list of User Assigned Managed Identity IDs to be assigned to this SAP Virtual Instance.

 ## Attributes Reference